 Available Every Day from £48 per Person

 Includes a Whisky Distillery Tour!

 no hidden fees

-Our Loch Ness tour from Edinburgh is the best way to visit Scotland’s most magical locations.
-We’ll discover incredible countryside, see local wildlife, pass by ancient castles, visit pretty towns and more!
+Our Loch Ness tour from Edinburgh is the best way to visit Scotland’s most magical locations and includes a visit to a whisky distillery!
+Our epic journey from Edinburgh to Loch Ness takes us past incredible countryside and we’ll see local wildlife, pass by ancient castles, visit pretty towns and more!
 Spend a full 90-minutes by the shores of Loch Ness, with plenty of time to try and spot the Loch Ness monster or take an optional boat cruise along the lake.
+Discover Scotland’s most famous drink with a whisky distillery and tasting tour!
 Our tour departs every day with pick-up from the Royal Mile, the main street located in the heart of Edinburgh.
 Accompanied by an expert tour guide in comfortable transportation, get ready for an unforgettable trip to Loch Ness!

 See a real Hairy Coo!

 The “Highlands” is the name given to the breathtaking countryside of Northwest Scotland.
 This is where Loch Ness is located and is the land that makes Scotland so famous, with mind-blowing scenery that has inspired generations of travelers.

 Our drive into the Highlands takes us through Loch Lomond and the Trossachs National Park.
 This region was once the frontier of the Roman Empire and the scene of infamous battles.
 You might even get to meet a traditional Scottish Cow along the way, nicknamed a Hairy Coo 🙂

 We’ll drive along windy county roads, past Scottish farmland and through sweeping valleys on this magical journey into the Highlands.
 Your expert guide will explain the long history of these lands, which are inhabited by the clans (Scottish tribes) of McNab and Cambell.